vishnya/so_text/README.md

  random sample misses the original post, the new post may be accepted mistakenly.

-*How well would this method work on an entirely new close reason, e.g. duplicate or spam posts?*
+*4. How well would this method work on an entirely new close reason, e.g. duplicate or spam posts?*
  For duplicates, see discussion above "feature engineering/Not a duplicate".
  Duplicates are an aspect of this problem statement and the method is already